AndrzejLechrenski/badwolfbot/README.md

 	"discordToken"	:	"<yourdiscordtoken>"
 }
 ```
-where <yourdiscordtoken> is taken from the bot token you create at https://discord.com/developers/applications
+where "yourdiscordtoken" is taken from the bot token you create at https://discord.com/developers/applications

 ## Execution :
 On windows, just use "run.bat"